-Cohort 1 are finishing off their research and writing up their theses.
+Cohort 1 are now in the process of finishing off their lab work and are writing up their theses.

 Why I chose Molecules to Product CDT:

 I’m a keen believer in research being applicable to real-world problems, and the CDT clearly outlines this with its industry partnerships and collaborations.
 The opportunity to work in an interdisciplinary group, and the novel ideas that this encourages were also a definite plus.

 I research the ways in which we can apply digital twins and machine learning to improve how we model and control crystallisations.
 Specifically, predictive models can be used, such as neural networks, trained on both experimental and simulated crystallisation data, to achieve optimal real-time control of a crystallisation through model predictive control.
 The end goal of the project is to have digital twins at multiple fidelity levels, which continuously learn from the crystallisation as it runs, to achieve an improved response to unexpected perturbations.

 I have way too many hobbies as any of my friends or family would tell you, switching between projects such as fiddling with arduinos, bouldering, painting miniatures or sowing wildflower meadows.
 The PhD ends up (usually) being a nice distraction from it all.

 I recently had my second article ‘Design of experiments in the optimization of all-cellulose composites’, accepted for publication in Cellulose.
 The paper explores the use of statistical design of experiments (DoE) to model and predict the effects of processing conditions on the mechanical properties of all-cellulose composites (ACCs) produced using cotton textiles and interleaf cellulosic films.